thefanclub/dd-utility/README.md

 <h2>Features</h2>

 - Write disk image files to memory cards and removable storage.
-- Create bootable Linux installations on USB drive from ISO files.
+- Create bootable USB stick from ISO files of Linux installations.
 - Backup and Restore IMG files to memory card and disk.
 - Install and Restore compressed disk image files on the fly.
 Supported file formats: IMG, ISO, Zip, GZip and XZ.
 - Backup and compress disk image files on the fly to significantly reduce the file size of backups.